Does OSHA Allow Stickers on Hard Hats?

 OSHA then goes on to state “For these reasons, painting or applying stickers must be performed in accordance with the manufacturer’s instructions, unless the employer can demonstrate that the altered protective helmet is equally as effective and protective as those meeting the requirements of Z89.1”.

-As you see, OSHA falls just short of saying “no” and basically puts it back on the manufacturer as to whether paint and/or stickers are acceptable.
+As you see, OSHA falls just short of saying “no” about hardhat stickers and basically puts it back on the manufacturer as to whether paint and/or stickers are acceptable.
 So, what does the manufacturer say?
 We were able to find an article on the National Safety Council website from Jeanette Gaunce, the head and face protection product manager with E. D. Bullard in Cynthiana, KY.
 Ms. Gaunce states that they really don’t encourage the use of stickers, but should stickers be placed on the helmet, they should be at least three quarters of an inch away from the edge of the helmet, and the area covered should be kept to a practical minimum to permit regular inspection.

 We took a look at the instructions that came with our hard hats here at the office and they read as follows “Do not use paints (unless approved in writing by manufacture’s name), solvents chemicals, adhesives, gasoline, or other like substances on this hat.”

 Based on this information, it is strongly recommended that stickers not be used.
 If they are used they must stay away from the edge, and should be kept to a minimum.